demoray/demoray.github.io/_posts/2016-03-28-so-you-want-to-be-a-provost.md

     'Convince the entire army to scream "Fuck em in the ass"', 'Do some service.
 Maybe.
 I\'ve heard it\'s important.', 'Enjoy fighting',
-    'Fight "Ninja Monkey Style"',
+    'Entice the known world to turn all of rapier into a sexual innuendo', 'Fight "Ninja Monkey Style"',
     'Fight in Battle of Nations',
     'Frequently use the excuse "Connor says it was OK"',